blackbarbar/Hackathon/README.md

 NEO offers a range of energy drinks crafted to meet the needs of individuals who demand more from their energy sources.
 Whether you're powering through a workday, preparing for a workout, or tackling a new challenge, NEO is here to fuel your performance.

+## How to install?
+- clone the repo
+- run "npm i"
+- run "npm run dev"
+- open "localhost:3000" or click on the link in the console

 ## Disclaimer

 **NEO** is a fictional brand created for the purpose of submission to the **HEROUI Hackathon (HeroHack)**.
 The website is a design prototype and does not represent a real product or service.